 PGM MGT Call the file manager.

-Display the last 10 files selected: Press the LAST FILES soft key.

-Use the arrow keys to move the highlight to the file you wish to select:

-Select a drive: Press the SELECT soft key or the ENT key.
+LAST FILES Display the last 10 files selected: Press the LAST FILES soft key.
+Use the arrow k xeys to move the highlight to the file you wish to select: Moves the highlight up and down within a window.
+Or ENT Select a drive: Press the SELECT soft key or the ENT key.